claustrum examples¶

 # stdout frame decodes to "ping\n"; exit frame has exitCode -1 (signalled)

--32003 stdin offset gap error.
+a -32003 stdin offset gap error.
 See PROTOCOL.md.

 Reattach / catch up via the replay buffer¶